IBM/ibm-block-csi-driver/docs/content/configuration/creating_volumereplication_pbr.md

-# Creating a VolumeReplication
+# Creating a VolumeReplication with policy-based replication

 Create a VolumeReplication YAML file to replicate a specific PersistentVolumeClaim (PVC).

 VolumeReplicationClass needs to be present before a VolumeReplication can be created.
 For more information, see [Creating a VolumeReplicationClass](creating_volumereplicationclass.md).

-**Note:** Remote copy function is referred to as the more generic volume replication within this documentation set.
-Not all supported products use the remote-copy function terminology.

-When replicating a volume, be sure to follow all of the replication configurations, found in [Compatibility and requirements](../installation/install_compatibility_requirements.md) before volume replication.

-- When policy-based replication **is not** being used, use the `spec.csi.volumeHandle` of the relevant target PersistentVolume (PV) for the `replicationHandle` value.
-- When policy-based replication **is** being used, **do not** use the `replicationHandle` value.
-Using the `replicationHandle` while policy-based replication is defined in the VolumeReplicationClass results in the following error message: `got an invalid parameter: replicationHandle`.
-- `spec.dataSource.kind` values are `PersistentVolumeClaim` or `VolumeGroup`.
-Only one value can be used at a time.
-Only use the `VolumeGroup` value policy-based replication is being used.
+**Note:** For information and parameter definitions that are not related to topology awareness, be sure to see the information provided in [Creating a VolumeReplication](creating_volumereplication.md), in addition to the current section.

+**Note:** Use the `VolumeGroup` value for `spec.dataSource.kind`.

 1. Replicate a specific PersistentVolumeClaim (PVC) using the `demo-volumereplication.yaml`.